mfaulk/mfaulk.github.io/_posts/2024-06-19-ilya-papers.md

 [(PDF)](https://www.lirmm.fr/~ashen/kolmbook-eng-scan.pdf)

-This is a substantial book, and I haven't read it.
+This is a substantial book, and I've only skimmed it.
 I'd suggest looking at [An Introduction to Kolmogorov Complexity and Its Applications](https://link.springer.com/content/pdf/10.1007/978-3-030-11298-1.pd) instead.

 __Takeaways__
 * Kolmogorov Complexity is a universal definition for the complexity, or quantity of information, in an object.